Rare decays of b hadrons: Main experimental results

 \subsection{\boldmath The decays \Bsmm and \Bdmm}

 The rare decay \Bsmm proceeds in the Standard Model by a box-type diagram involving the \W and \Z bosons and the \tquark quark (Fig.~\ref{Fig:Bsmm}).
-The most recent Standard-Model determination of its branching fraction is $(3.57\pm0.17)\times10^{-9}$\mycite{Beneke:2017vpq,Bobeth:2013uxa,Fleischer:2017ltw}, where the uncertainty is dominated about equally by CKM matrix elements and the \Bs decay constant. \arXiv{In this calculation the branching fraction is evaluated as an average over all decay times~\cite{DeBruyn:2012wj,DeBruyn:2012wk}.}{} In Standard Model extensions, the branching fraction of \Bsmm could be enhanced, in particular in models containing additional Higgs bosons (Fig.~\ref{Fig:Bsmm}, right).
-The decay \decay{\Bs}{\mumu} and the even more suppressed decay \Bdmm have been searched for over three decades, with most recent results from the Tevatron\mycite{Aaltonen:2013as,Abazov:2013wjb} and the LHC\mycite{LHCb-PAPER-2011-004,LHCb-PAPER-2011-025,Chatrchyan:2011kr,LHCb-PAPER-2012-007,Chatrchyan:2012rga,ATLAS-CONF-2013-076,LHCb-PAPER-2012-043,LHCb-PAPER-2013-046,Chatrchyan:2013bka} (Fig.~\ref{Fig:BsmmHistory}).
+The most recent Standard Model determination of its branching fraction is $(3.57\pm0.17)\times10^{-9}$\mycite{Beneke:2017vpq,Bobeth:2013uxa,Fleischer:2017ltw}, where the uncertainty is dominated about equally by CKM matrix elements and the \Bs decay constant. \arXiv{In this calculation the branching fraction is evaluated as an average over all decay times\mycite{DeBruyn:2012wj,DeBruyn:2012wk}.}{} In Standard Model extensions, the branching fraction of \Bsmm could be enhanced, in particular in models containing additional Higgs bosons (Fig.~\ref{Fig:Bsmm}, right).
+The decay \decay{\Bs}{\mumu} and the even more suppressed decay \Bdmm have been searched for over three decades, with most recent results from the Tevatron\mycite{Aaltonen:2013as,Abazov:2013wjb} and the LHC\mycite{LHCb-PAPER-2011-004,LHCb-PAPER-2011-025,Chatrchyan:2011kr,LHCb-PAPER-2012-007,Chatrchyan:2012rga,ATLAS-CONF-2013-076,LHCb-PAPER-2012-043,LHCb-PAPER-2013-046,Chatrchyan:2013bka,LHCb-PAPER-2014-049,LHCb-PAPER-2017-001,Aaboud:2018mst,Sirunyan:2019xdu} (Fig.~\ref{Fig:BsmmHistory}).

 The first observation was reported in 2014 jointly by the CMS and LHCb collaborations~\cite{LHCb-PAPER-2014-049}.
 The CMS and LHCb LHC Run 1 data sets, which had been already published separately\mycite{LHCb-PAPER-2013-046,Chatrchyan:2013bka}, were combined in a joint fit to the data of both experiments.
 The result was published in Nature~\cite{LHCb-PAPER-2014-049}, which is unusual in high energy physics.
 The fit to the invariant mass distribution of the two-muon system is shown in Fig.~\ref{Fig:2014-049}.
 The result of the combination is an observation of the \Bsmm decay and a small excess over the background for \Bdmm.
-The measured branching fraction $\BR(\Bsmm)=\left( 2.8 ^{\:+\:0.7}_{\:-\:0.6} \right) \times 10^{-9}$ is consistent with the Standard Model prediction.
+The first measured branching fraction $\BR(\Bsmm)=\left( 2.8 ^{\:+\:0.7}_{\:-\:0.6} \right) \times 10^{-9}$ came out consistent with the Standard Model prediction.
+For the even more suppressed \Bd decay, the result is $\BR(\Bdmm)=\left( 3.9 ^{\:+\:1.6}_{\:-\:1.4} \right) \times 10^{-10}$, which is slightly, but not significantly, larger than the Standard Model prediction of $(1.06\pm 0.09)\times 10^{-10}$\mycite{Bobeth:2013uxa}.